benbucksch/pacc/draft-bucksch-mailmaint-pacc.md

 the client SHOULD NOT fallback nor attempt multiple different authentication methods.

-### username
+### Username

-For all protocols, the email address that the user entered during setup will be used as username on the protocol level.
+For all protocols, the email address that the user entered during setup will be used by the client as username on the target protocol level.

 The provider MUST ensure that any valid email address that the user might enter during setup is a valid username for all servers given in this configuration.
 This may require a mapping on the server level from email address to internal username.
-This mapping happens internally in the server and the client is not involved in this.
-The client will use the email address as username, and the server will ensure that this works.
+This mapping happens internally in the server and the client is not involved in this mapping.

 ### Multiple server protocols